 There are several benefits to inbound marketing that can help you determine if it’s the right strategy for your company:

-- Inbound marketing content is educational — it’s specifically designed for each stage in the sales funnel.
+✓ Inbound marketing content is educational.
+It is specifically designed for each stage in the sales funnel.

-- Your website and content are continuously being updated, so Inbound marketing continues drawing in qualified leads over time.
+Your website and content are continuously being updated, so inbound marketing continues generating leads over time.

 Of course, inbound marketing isn’t for every company.
-There are some drawbacks to focusing on digital content:
+There are some drawbacks to focusing solely on digital content.

-- Inbound marketing requires continuous maintenance, to ensure that content always speaks to consumers’ evolving wants and needs.
+x Requires continuous maintenance.
+This is to ensure that content always speaks to consumers’ evolving wants and needs.

-- Inbound marketers spend a great deal of time and effort developing and testing out different content that will entice customers to convert.
+x Takes a great deal of time and effort.
+Developing and testing out different content that will entice customers to convert takes time.

-- Inbound marketing demands a holistic strategy, meaning you’ll need to buy tools to help you implement integrated, cross-channel campaigns.
+x Demands a holistic strategy.
+You’ll need to buy tools to help you implement integrated, cross-channel campaigns.